Johnson Level Structo-cast Rafter Square - 7"

 How to Cut Rafters with a Rafter Angle Square

-• Find the rafter length needed by consulting the rafter table inside of therafter angle square manual.
-Returning to our example, a 5/12" rafter has a length of 13"
+- Find the rafter length needed by consulting the rafter table inside of therafter angle square manual.
+Returning to Johnson example, a 5/12" rafter has a length of 13"

 Specifications